adxvl/Finance_Bro_3000/README.md

 This is the project of Adel El Mais for the course Programming - Introduction level at the University of St. Gallen supervised by Dr. Mario Silic.

-The aim of the project was to create a program to calculate the Beta of any financial security at any given time period.
+The aim of the project was to create a program to calculate the Beta of any financial security for any given time period.
 This method for calculating the beta was inspired by the following Excel tutorial https://www.youtube.com/watch?v=ucKK528ApCw

 **Pre-requisites**